cse110-fa22-group34/cse110-fa22-group34/admin/meetings/120422-meeting.md

   - Interviews & individual contributions
   - Public & private video

-## Public Video
+## Public Video (~4 min)
--	Demo
+-	App demo
 -	What we learned from it
+-	Challenges faced & how we overcame them
+-	Brief point of advice for future students
--	Creative
+-	Should be creative

-## Private Video
+## Private Video (6~15 min)
+-	How to access our repo
--	Features implemented (code)
+-	Features implemented
+-	How we came up with the design
+-	Our coding & build process
--	Design
+-	Our Agile practices
+-	What we're proud of
--	Challenges
+-	Challenges we faced
+-	What's next?
--	More serious vid
+-	More serious video

 ## Post-Meeting To-Dos
 1. Record individually (everyone except jiaxin can also do this during Wednesday meeting):